 The truth is that these forces try to hinder us from spending time with each other and with God through prayer and the Word.
 Paul exhorts us to take up the “whole armor of God,” which includes the truth, the gospel, faith, salvation, the Word of God, and prayer through the power of the Holy Spirit.
 How better to do this than to do it together?

-If, after considering this, you are willing to commit, please contact me and let me know.
+If, after considering this, you are willing to commit, please contact us here and let me know.
 My thought would be to connect you with someone you may not know as well to try and broaden and deepen our relationships at Cornerstone among the guys.

 Your brother in Christ, Jonathan